 We delivered the parts and services our OEM customer needed to build a more robust, high-performance assembly production assembly.
 Our team is experienced in finding and working with the right high-performance steels for superior production and assembly processes.
 We work with companies in a wide variety of industries to create solutions that improve production performance and boost their competitive edge.

 Our extensive experience working with many types of high-performance, high-strength steels allows G.E.
 Mathis Company to provide innovative solutions for customers across numerous demanding industries.
-Contact us to learn more about our capabilities.
+Contact us to learn more about our capabilities, or request a quote for your next project.